-In this article, you'll learn how sprinting to lose belly fat is a great option for those seeking a fat loss exercise program.
+In this article, you'll learn how sprinting to lose belly fat is an excellent option for those seeking a fat-loss exercise program.

 Sprinting Burns Belly Fat

-In order to burn belly fat, exercising regularly and having a healthy diet are key to achieving your goals.
-The problem is that many forms of exercise are time consuming, arduous, and may not fit conveniently into a busy person's schedule.
+The problem is that many forms of exercise are time-consuming, arduous, and may not fit conveniently into a busy person's schedule.

-Sprinting in the form of sprint interval training can offer a time-efficient way to burn belly fat, allowing you to get a great workout in without having to dedicate hours every day to exercising.
-When paired with calorie restriction, sprinting will burn through belly fat as well or better than any other exercise out there.
+Sprint interval training can offer a time-efficient way to burn belly fat, allowing you to get a great workout in without having to dedicate hours every day to exercising.

 Research On Sprinting For Weight Loss

-Fortunately, sprinting provides those who are seeking to lose weight with a fantastic way to burn belly fat while only having to exercise for short amounts of time.
+Fortunately, sprinting provides those seeking to lose weight with a fantastic way to burn belly fat while only having to exercise for short amounts of time.

-A 2019 meta-analysis showed that high intensity sprint interval training caused a 28.5% greater reduction in fat mass compared to moderate intensity exercise.
-This systematic review looked at hundreds of different research studies, assessed them for their quality, and from that looked at the collective results.
-The conclusion was that sprint interval training helps burn fat to a greater degree than other forms of training, suggesting that sprinting will burn belly fat.
+A 2019 meta-analysis showed that high-intensity sprint interval training caused a 28.5% greater reduction in fat mass compared to moderate-intensity exercise.
+This systematic review looked at hundreds of different research studies, assessed them for their quality, and looked at the collective results.
+The conclusion was that sprint interval training helps burn fat to a greater degree than other forms of exercise, suggesting that sprinting will burn belly fat.

-In this case, all forms of interval training were found to be effective for burning belly fat, but sprint interval training was found to be the most time-efficient method of burning visceral fat.
-Here, the research directly showed that sprinting burns belly fat, and does so in less time than other forms of training.
+In this case, all forms of interval training were found to be effective for burning belly fat, but sprint interval training was the most time-efficient method of burning visceral fat.

 Sprinting To Lose Belly Fat

-Now that we know that sprinting burns belly fat, the question becomes how can you use sprinting to lose belly fat.
+Now that we know that sprinting burns belly fat and burning calories, the question becomes how you can use sprinting to lose belly fat.

-To burn visceral fat through sprinting, sprinting workouts for fat loss should be performed one to three times per week.
-Initially, these workouts can be performed at around 75% effort, and over time the training intensity can be increased as your body gets used to sprinting.
+To burn visceral fat through sprinting, perform sprinting workouts one to three times per week.
+Initially, perform these workouts at around 75% effort.
+Over time, the training intensity can be increased as your body gets used to sprinting.

-After warming up, this sprinting workout would only take 10 to 20 minutes to complete, and is a great option for people who are new to sprinting and want to burn fat.
+After warming up, this sprinting workout would only take 10 to 20 minutes to complete and is an excellent option for people new to sprinting and want to burn fat.

-After performing this workout a number of times, you can make changes to either the distance sprinted, the rest interval between sprints, or the intensity level of the sprints.
+Once you've done this workout many times, you can change either the distance sprinted, the rest interval between sprints, or the intensity level of the sprints.